MakeZL/MLPhotoLib/README.md

 # MLPhotoLib
-A New PhotoLib, Compatible with iOS7,8,9, Simple, lightweight
+A New PhotoLib, Compatible with iOS7+, Simple, lightweight

+Being Continual updates..
+You are welcome to use.

 # Use
     // UIViewController.m